Dependable-Call-Exchange/skypeparser/docs/user_guide/skype_data_analysis.md

 }
 ```

+## File Format Challenges

+### Single-Line JSON Files

+Skype export files often come as a single-line JSON file, which presents several challenges:

+1. **Parsing Complexity**: Standard JSON pretty-printing tools may fail due to the single-line format and large file size.
+2. **Memory Usage**: Loading the entire file into memory can cause out-of-memory errors for large exports.
+3. **Debugging Difficulty**: Examining the structure is difficult without proper formatting.

+**Solution Approaches**:
+- Use streaming JSON parsers like `ijson` for memory-efficient processing
+- Implement chunked reading to process portions of the file at a time
+- Add the `--skip-raw` flag to avoid saving the raw JSON when processing large files
+- Use Python's built-in `json` module with context managers to ensure proper resource cleanup

+### ContentExtractor Compatibility Issues

+We've identified several issues with the `ContentExtractor` class:

+1. **Missing Methods**: The `format_content_with_markup` method may be missing from the `ContentExtractor` class.
+2. **Error Handling**: Inadequate error handling when processing message content.
+3. **Type Safety**: Lack of type checking when dealing with content that may not be a string.

+**Solutions Implemented**:
+- Enhanced monkey patching to ensure the `format_content_with_markup` method exists
+- Added robust error handling in the content processing functions
+- Implemented type checking and conversion to handle non-string content
+- Added comprehensive logging for debugging content processing issues

 ## Data Volume

 The sample file contains:
 - 1,138 conversations
 - One conversation has 6,052 messages
 - This indicates a large dataset that requires efficient processing
+- The `messages.json` file can be over 100MB in size, often as a single line of JSON

 ## Message Types